Which of the following is an example of gravitational potential e... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following is an example of gravitational potential energy transforming into kinetic energy?
+Which of the following is an example of gravitational potential energy rather than nuclear potential energy?

 Watch next